mila-iqia/mila-docs/docs/Userguide_portability.rst

 On using containers
 -------------------

-Another option for portable code might also be :ref:`Using containers`.
+Containers are a popular approach at deploying applications by packaging a lot of the required dependencies together.

+The most popular tool for this is Docker, but Docker cannot be used on the Mila cluster (nor the other clusters from Compute Canada).

+The alternative is to use `Singularity <https://singularity-docs.readthedocs.io/en/latest/>`_.
+See section :ref:`Singularity` for more details.
-One popular mechanism for containerisation on a computational cluster is called `singularity`.
-This is the recommended approach for running containers on the Mila cluster.
+This is the recommended solution for running containers on the Mila cluster, it works very well, and it supports GPUs (much like Docker does).

-.. include:: singularity/index.rst